 Yes.
 They will carry out a Spanish credit check (called a CIRBE) to see if the applicant(s) have any existing debts in Spain and they will also ask foreign buyers to provide an independent credit report for their home country.
 For example, British buyers would be asked to provide a full UK Experian report (by visiting www.experian.co.uk).

-Most of our clients are taking out fixed rate products because the rates offered are so low and the rate is fixed for the whole term (not just the initial years).
-There is currently a difference of around 1-1.5% between a fixed rate and the corresponding variable rate.
-It is widely expected that the European Central Bank (ECB) rate will start to increase interest rates in the near future, and although the rise is likely to be gradual, it makes sense to opt for a fixed rate if you are intending to hold on to the property for a long period.
+Most of our clients want a fixed rate product because the rates offered are so low and the rate is fixed for the whole term (not just the initial years).
+It is widely expected that the European Central Bank (ECB) rate will start to increase interest rates at some point in the future, and although the rise is likely to be gradual, it makes sense to opt for a fixed rate if you are intending to hold on to the property for a long period.

 In the current market, normally, but not always.
-We always recommend the bank that offers the best mortgage conditions to the client, based on their profile, so this could mean a foreign based lender.
-Many foreign banks withdrew from the Spanish mortgage market during the financial crisis but as things improve in the property market here and in the economy in general, we may see them return.
+We always recommend the bank that offers the best mortgage conditions to the client, based on their profile, so this could mean a foreign based lender or a private bank.

 Firstly, ensure you are aware of the costs involved with purchasing in Spain.
 In addition to the deposit, you will need sufficient cash to cover the fees and taxes related to the purchase and the mortgage.

 We advise that anyone looking for a mortgage speaks to experts such as ourselves – banks here are very good at over-promising and under-delivering when there is no intermediary involved.